CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Experiments

 \subsection{Experimental Setup}

-\textbf{Training Dataset Curation.} Our training set comprises $\sim$32M in-house images across 6M scenes, focusing on human subjects.
+\textbf{Training Dataset Curation.} Our training set comprises $\sim$32M in-house images across 6M scenes, focusing on human subjects\footnote{Our internal dataset cannot be released legally.
+Following~\cite{Omni-ID}, a similar dataset can be curated by sampling from public videos.}.
 We filter the data to ensure each scene contains at most 4 identities, to exclude low-resolution, low-quality faces.
-To construct the layered training data, we apply internal instance human segmentation to extract each human as a distinct layer and leave the rest as background.
+To construct our layered training data, we apply internal human instance segmentation to extract each human as a distinct layer and leave the rest as background.
 When constructing the input layered canvas in each training step, we apply data augmentations to each layer, including random scaling, shifting, and color perturbations.

-\textbf{Training Details.} We train a LoRA with a rank of 512 on the frozen FLUX Kontext~\citep{fluxkontext} using the AdamW optimizer~\citep{AdamW}.
+\inlinesection{Training Details} We train a LoRA with a rank of 512 on the frozen FLUX Kontext~\citep{fluxkontext} using the AdamW optimizer~\citep{AdamW}.
 The model is trained for 200K iterations with a constant learning rate of $1{\times}10^{-4}$, a batch size of 32, and at a $512{\times}512$ resolution.
 The entire training took 4 GPU days on 4 nodes, each with 8 A100 GPUs.

-\textbf{Evaluation Details.} We evaluate at a $1024{\times}1024$ resolution using 128 images from FFHQ-in-the-wild~\citep{StyleGAN} as identity inputs.
-FFHQ is a public, single-frame dataset and is not included in our training.
+\inlinesection{Evaluation Details} We evaluate at a $1024{\times}1024$ resolution using 128 images from FFHQ-in-the-wild~\citep{StyleGAN} as identity inputs.
+FFHQ is a public, single-frame dataset and is not included in training.
 There are $32$ prompts for each benchmark.
-All evaluations are conducted with $28$ denoising steps for our model, without any per-prompt tuning or post processing.
-Quantitatively, following the previous arts, we adopt a set of widely used metrics in personalized T2I.
-Identity preservation is evaluated with ArcFace~\citep{ArcFace} through the Insightface library~\citep{insightface}, text alignment with prompts is assessed by VQAScore~\citep{VQAScore}, and image quality is measured by HPSv3~\citep{ma2025hpsv3}.
-A user study is also performed to pick the best generation among all methods per prompt that reaches the balance among identity preservation, prompt following, and image quality.
-Check \supp for the evaluation details of all baselines.
+All evaluations are conducted with $28$ denoising steps for \methodname{}, without any post processing.
+See \cref{sec:supp:benchmark} for evaluation and benchmark details.